openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 |TEMP_OVER   |Above "temperature over" threshold                                                                               |

-Refer to section Full Example:.rules for examples how to catch alarm triggers in openHAB rules
+Refer to section [Full Example:shelly.rules](#shelly-rules) for examples how to catch alarm triggers in openHAB rules

 ## Channels